 Options Behavioral Health is an 84-bed, free-standing psychiatric hospital devoted to providing a full continuum of care for adults and older adults who are battling the symptoms of any number of mental health concerns, including dementia.
 At our hospital, individuals can learn the tools they need to successfully achieve a brighter future.

-Types of Treatment Offered at Options Behavioral Health
+Types of dementia treatment offered at Options Behavioral Health System in Indianapolis, IN

 At Options Behavioral Health, we offer our patients at our center various types of programming that are tailored to meet their specific needs.
 Our center’s 24-hour physician and nursing staff members are dedicated to not only getting to the cause of the presenting behavioral issues, but also to working with each patient and his or her family to educate them on the necessary steps they should take to prevent or cope with future issues.